László Papp (entomologist)

-László Papp (October 3, 1946 – March 28, 2021) Hungarian zoologist, entomologist, parasitologist awarded with the Széchenyi Prize, ordinary member of the Hungarian Academy of Sciences (HAS) and fellow of the Royal Entomological Society.
+László Papp (October 3, 1946 – March 28, 2021) was a Hungarian zoologist, entomologist, parasitologist awarded with the Széchenyi Prize, ordinary member of the Hungarian Academy of Sciences (HAS) and fellow of the Royal Entomological Society.
 Renowned research professor in the field of community ecology and systematics of Diptera.
 Older brother of the heart surgeon professor Lajos Papp.

 Biography

 Papp was born in Aranyosgadány.
 He started his university studies at the Eötvös Lorand University (ELTE) science faculty in 1965, received his MSc degree in biology in 1970 and the university doctorate in 1971.
 He became an employee at the Zoology Department of the Hungarian Natural History Museum (HNHM), where he had worked for ten years, then became a primary school teacher in biology for two years in Vecsés.
 He started teaching at the University of Veterinary Medicine in 1982 and returned to the HNHM in 1986.
 He became the head of the Animal Ecology Research Group of the HAS and the HNHM and also received a teaching professor assignment.
 Besides his work in the collections of the HNHM he had been teaching classes at the Veterinary University, University of Szeged, University of Debrecen and Eötvös Lorand University (ELTE).